LearnOnDemandSystems/docs/lod/quick-starts/life-cycle-actions/email-student.md

 1. Click **OK**, and then click **Save**.

+1. Add a note, describing the changes you've made to the lab profile, and click OK.

 When lab users end their lab, Lab on Demand will begin tearing down the lab.
 Once this process begins, and e-mail will be sent to that user, with the information configured above.
 If a user does not have an e-mail address associated with their account, they will see the error notification you configured above.

 Now you have learned how to use Life Cycle Actions to send a notification, as well as an email.
 Click the link below to learn how to execute a subscription command, on the cloud subscription for your lab.